AdobeDocs/experience-platform.en/help/segmentation/api/schedules.md

 ## Retrieve a specific schedule {#get}

-You can retrieve detailed information about a specific schedule by making a GET request to the `/config/schedules` endpoint and providing the schedule's `id` value in the request path.
+You can retrieve detailed information about a specific schedule by making a GET request to the `/config/schedules` endpoint and providing the ID of the schedule you wish to retrieve in the request path.

 **API format**